 The only species of sharks in the Baltic to be considered here is dogfish and it is rarely in the Baltic Sea.
 The SwAM has banned all recreational fisheries after dogfish since 1 April 2011 (FIFS 2004:36).
-This means that dogfish is now completely protected in Swedish waters and no sampling for data is therefore planned or conducted.
+This means that dogfish is not allowed to catch in Swedish waters by Swedish regulation.